 Maggie Valley Opry House

-Almost hidden from view on Route 19 by a motel, the Maggie Valley Opry House may be a simple building but is full of homegrown musical character.
-From May – October, the Opry House features lives traditional bluegrass and mountain music that is most often accompanied by legendary bluegrass artist, Raymond Fairchild.
-For line-ups and other information, call the Opry House: 828-926-9336.
+Almost hidden from view on Route 19 by a motel, the Maggie Valley Opry House may be a simple building, but is full of homegrown musical character.
+From May through October, the Opry House features live traditional bluegrass and mountain music most often accompanied by legendary bluegrass artist, Raymond Fairchild.
+For lineups and other information, call the Opry House – (828) 926-9336

 Conquer the Copperhead Loop

-Conveniently located in the heart of the North Carolina Smokies, the Copperhead Loop offers a compelling mix of great scenery, challenging riding, and easy access.
-Come see why the Copperhead is “Beauty-With An Attitude!”
-A combination of US HWY 276, NC HWY 215 and US HWY 64 will provide you with challenging ride on some of the most picturesque roads in Western North Carolina.
+Conveniently located in the heart of the North Carolina Smokies, the Copperhead Loop offers a compelling mix of great scenery, challenging riding and easy access.
+Come see why the Copperhead is “Beauty With An Attitude!”
+A combination of Hwy.
+276, Hwy.
+215 and Hwy.
+64 will provide you with a challenging ride on some of the most picturesque roads in Western North Carolina.

 The above itinerary is a SAMPLE itinerary.
 Other attractions and activities can be substituted based on your preferences and the current seasonality to create a unique itinerary for your next visit.

 Restaurant Suggestions – Haywood County is home to such a wide range of locally owned and operated restaurants that we couldn’t just pick a few!
-From casual, down-home eateries to gourmet, fine-dining and everything in between, we have it all here Haywood.
+From casual, down-home eateries to gourmet, fine dining and everything in between, we have it all here in Haywood.
 For a full listing and more information, visit the Dining Page.